Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

 ### Example 2

-Say you had samples from three experimental groups, "group1", "group2", and "group3" and you wanted to know if there were any differences between the group.
+Say you had samples from three experimental groups, "group1", "group2", and "group3" and you wanted to know if there were any differences between the groups.
 A suitable ANOVA-style test would be:

     tail-tools test: test-output-dir pipeline-dir null: group1/group2/group3 alt: group2 group3